animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-However, the option to customize the configuration metadata and behavior of {data-store-name} is there if you need it, and {sdg-name}'s annotation-based configuration quietly backs away.
+However, the option to customize the configuration metadata and behavior of GemFire is there if you need it, and Spring Data for GemFire's annotation-based configuration quietly backs away.
 You need only specify the configuration attributes you wish to adjust.
-Also, as we will see later in this document, there are several ways to configure a {data-store-name} feature or embedded service by using the annotations.
+Also, as we will see later in this document, there are several ways to configure a GemFire feature or embedded service by using the annotations.

 </div>